 Why combine seemingly opposing religions?

 In the grand scheme of things, when we choose a religion, we are looking for a higher connection to something beyond us in this world, something beyond the mundane and the face value of life.
 We are usually seeking to add meaning and worth.
 We are looking for hope.
 We are looking for possibilities.
 We are looking for something more to this existence, something other than surviving or biding our time before we can watch the latest & greatest on Netflix.
 We are looking for a deep and infinite connection.
 This connection is part of ourselves yet can be hard to reach or explain.

 In the past, opposing religions have been combined for an excellent reason; Self-preservation.

 It is sad to know that this survival technique must exist even today.
 I live in the United States, where we have a constitutional right to worship as we please.
-Under our constitution, we are allowed “Freedom of Religion,” and this applies any and all religions.
-This means I can wear my spiritual and religious symbols anywhere and everywhere, and no one can tell me to take it off or hide it.
+Under our constitution, we are allowed “Freedom of Religion,” and this applies to any and all religions.
+This means I can wear my spiritual and religious symbols anywhere and everywhere, and no one can tell me to take them off or hide them.
 I can talk about and practice my faith without fear of retribution (well in concept).

 However, not everyone is granted this fundamental right.
 In many cases, the penalty for worshiping a religion outside the accepted status quo is death.
-Naturally, to protect one’s self, people must do what is necessary to preserve their faith and ultimately their lives.
+Naturally, to protect one’s themselves, people must do what is necessary to preserve their faith and ultimately their lives.
 This is when disguising or combining your true religion with the accepted theology becomes essential.

-This example is easily expressed in the slave trade of the US during our early (and very ignorant) years of our existence.
+This example is easily expressed in the slave trade of the US during the early (and very ignorant) years of our existence.
 Slaves who were brought to the new world were forbidden to worship their cultural faiths and deities.
 They would have been tortured and killed for practicing any form of it, so they did the next logical thing.
 They combined their faith with the faith of their “Masters’” creating more acceptable religious theologies like Southern Conjure.